scala-native/scala-native/docs/user/native.md

 procedure to implement this feature.

-1. Add the following content to your new `scala-native.properties` file desdribed above.
+1. Add the following content to your new `scala-native.properties` file described above.
 For the purposes of this example assume the library is `z`.
-Note that if your library has more that one library you can add a comma delimited list of libraries.
+Note that if your library has more than one library you can add a comma-delimited list of libraries.
 If desired, the comments are not needed.

 ``` properties